 This course is an overview of the incorporation of technology into various health care settings.
 The benefits, challenges and opportunities of this emerging field will be explored as well as current clinical applications.

-Prerequisite(s): Current nursing or allied health student or currently working in a health care facility.
+Prerequisite(s): Current nursing student or currently working in a health care facility.

 ASTRONOMY

 AST 111 INTRODUCTION TO ASTRONOMY